Kernix13/rural-homestead/Rural_2.md

 - You SHOULD have but you do NOT need to have an inline fuse between your battery and your power inverter
 - **_The Setup_**: power inverter to batteries > batteries to charge controller > solar panels to charge controller with Y-connectors in between - and of course cabling
 - Most inverters have 2 power sockets - he has a Renogy 2000 Watt which he got on sale for $260 - comes with beefy cables
-- You need beefy cables if setting up batteries in parallel or series
+- You need beefy cables if setting up batteries in parallel or series, actually not as beefy for series
 - Keep it simple and have 12-volt batteries
 - Battery interconnect cables -
 - Check your charge controller limit for amp hours - you may not be able to have many batteries in parallel